 To feel passionate “about” something is an applied feeling.
 No one can explain the wonders of this human interlude from rational thinking more truthfully than you can.
 This prompt is the antithesis of science and thinking.
 It is an opportunity to demonstrate that you understand the link between feeling and experience.

-Be sure to show human virtue in this passion, whether by what the passion is or in your experience of it.
+Be sure to show human virtue in this passion, whether by describing the passion and its essence, or in discussing your experience of it.
 So, while you stay away from the dark side of what passion can mean, don’t become superhuman either.
 Don’t save the planet.
 Humble is best.
-(You may choose to convey, though not necessarily state, your comprehension of this passionate endeavor with appreciation for it as a pathway to deeper learning or expertise.)

 Lastly, though on a medical school application one may feel compelled to write about a deep emotional fervor for science, the prompt is broader than that.
 The prompt asks for a truth.
 Don’t feel bound by the impulse to fill in the blank with “I am passionate about science.”
 Reviewers will be looking for your authenticity.
 They may just be very moved by a well-composed narrative about a passion for puzzles, for instance; but be sure about the following – they will and do dismiss narratives that seem to out-psych the prompt or write to impress.
-This prompt is more about rounding out the snapshot of you by providing a concrete projection of you — the object (or subject) of your passion and the story of you and it.
+This prompt is more about rounding out the snapshot of you.

 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify the essay questions, instructions and deadlines.***